 Leave your smartphone on charge, and give your brain a rest.
 Listen to Oliver Burkeman's Busyness Paradox on BBC Radio4, and you'll learn that although we feel busier than ever before, we're not.
 It's a myth.
 What we are guilty of, however, is never allowing our poor brains to switch off by regularly checking our phones.
 Do yourself a favour – hide your phone in the evenings, and use minimally at weekends, to give yourself a decent break from the exhausting effects of forever being online.

 7. Go old-school and read a book

 Ah, a good old book.
 The smell of new pages and the endless possibilities that await you.
 Reading transports you and brings a wealth of health benefits.
 From stimulating the mind and expanding your vocabulary to improving memory and boosting concentration, this old-school hobby is perfect for keeping you creative and engaging with your work.

 Although creative inspiration books are great, try to dip into fiction and use your imagination – it will reduce stress and anxiety, and blow away those cobwebs.

 8. Write a daily journal

 Clear your mind with "automatic writing".
 Never heard of it?
-Its basic principle is that you just start writing without consciously thinking.
-Although it's alleged to arise from a subconscious, spiritual or even supernatural source, it's actually just a really clever way of training the brain to focus on what really matters.
+Its basic principle is that you start writing without consciously thinking.
+Although it's alleged to arise from a subconscious, spiritual or even supernatural source, it's just a smart way of training the brain to focus on what matters.
 Like a healthy brain dump and declutter.
 A spring clean, if you will.

 9. Have a cold shower

 Can a cold shower truly boost creativity?
-Studies have shown that cold exposure can certainly help boost your endorphin levels, leaving you feeling energised and ready to face the day.
-By all means, have a hot shower, but force yourself to endure a cold blast for the final minute or two each morning and you might find the creative block is washed away.
+Studies have shown that cold exposure can undoubtedly help boost your endorphin levels, leaving you feeling energised and ready to face the day.
+By all means, have a hot shower, but force yourself to endure a cold blast for the final minute or two each morning, and you might find the creative block is washed away.